-- 1. Wait-Die ("Old waits for Young"): If $T_1$ has higher priority, $T_1$ waits for $T_2$ .
-Otherwise $T_1$ aborts - 2.
-Wound-Wait ("Young waits for Old"): If $T_1$ has higher priority, $T_2$ aborts.
-Otherwise $T_1$ waits.
+- Wait-Die ("Old waits for Young"): If T_1 has higher priority, T_1 waits for T_2 .
+Otherwise T_1 aborts - Wound-Wait ("Young waits for Old"): If T_1 has higher priority, T_2 aborts.
+Otherwise T_1 waits.

-Lock Granularities
+5 Lock Granularities

-If a transaction wants to update a billion tuples, it has to ask the DBMS's lock manager for a billion locks.
-This will be slow because we have to take latches in the lock manager's internal lock table data structure.
-Instead, we want to use a lock hierarchy that allow a transaction to take more coarse-grained locks in the system.
-Acquiring a lock for something in this hierarchy implicitly acquires a lock for all its children.
+If a transaction wants to update one billion tuples, it has to ask the DBMS's lock manager for a billion locks.
+This will be slow because the transaction has to take latches in the lock manager's internal lock table data structure as it acquires/releases locks.

+To avoid this overhead, the DBMS can use to use a lock hierarchy that allows a transaction to take more coarse-grained locks in the system.
+For example, it could acquire a single lock on the table with one billion tuples instead of one billion separate locks.
+When a a transaction acquires a lock for an object in this hierarchy, it implicitly acquires the locks for all its children.